 What is GERD?

 Gastroesophageal Reflux Disease, also known as GERD, effects between 15 and 30-percent of the U.S. population, according to Healthline.com (Thomas, 2019).
-Commonly confused with acid reflux, GERD is moderate acid reflux that occurs at least twice a week, or severe acid reflux that occurs at least once a week.
+Commonly confused with acid reflux, GERD is moderate acid reflux that occurs at least twice a week.
+It can also be severe acid reflux that occurs at least once a week.

 GERD is the rise of stomach acid into the tube that connects the stomach and mouth can irritate the lining of the esophagus.
 This can lead to heartburn after eating, chest pains, difficulty swallowing, regurgitation of food or sour tasting liquid, or a feeling of a lump in the throat.
 GERD can also cause nighttime symptoms which can lead to chronic cough, laryngitis, disrupted sleep and new or worsening asthma.